-The great herds of bison are gone, and the Passenger Pigeon is no more-but springtime on the Great Plains is still witness to one of the greatest migration spectacles in the world, when untold numbers of waterfowl and half a million cranes gather along the winding, braided Platte River.
-On the nearby prairies of Nebraska's vast Sandhills, another drama plays out: the ancient and moving courtship dances of Greater Prairie-Chickens.
+The great herds of bison are gone, and the Passenger Pigeon is no more-but springtime on the Great Plains is still witness to one of the greatest migration spectacles in the world, when untold numbers of waterfowl and more than half a million cranes gather along the winding, braided Platte River.
+On the nearby prairies, another drama plays out: the ancient and moving courtship dances of Greater Prairie-Chickens.

 Set in the very middle of the Great Plains and the North American continent, Nebraska features an avifauna that famously combines east and west, north and south.
-The deciduous forests lining the Missouri River are home to such Carolinian specialties as Eastern Gray Squirrel and Red-bellied Woodpecker, while the tall grass of the state's southeast is home to Western Meadowlark and Franklin's Ground Squirrel.
+The deciduous forests lining the Missouri River are home to such Carolinian specialties as Eastern Gray Squirrel and Red-bellied Woodpecker, while the grasslands covering much of the state are home to Western Meadowlark and Franklin's Ground Squirrel.
 The West truly begins in central Nebraska, where Mule Deer and Ferruginous Hawks live among the short grass and yuccas.
-With two days in the Nebraska Sandhills, one of America's great surviving wild lands, we will come to appreciate the tremendous biodiversity and unique human heritage of what too many travelers think of as just "flyover" country.
+Our tour is a chance to appreciate the tremendous biodiversity and unique human heritage of what too many travelers think of as "flyover" country.